 Despite winning two more CAC titles in 1996 and 1997 as well as the ECAC New England Championship in 1997, Babson was shut out of the NCAA Tournament from 1994 to 2001.
 However, the Beavers returned to the national stage in 2002, earning an automatic bid to the NCAA Tourney by winning the New England Women's and Men's Athletic Conference (NEWMAC) championship.
 With nine-time Conference Coach of the Year and three-time New England Coach of the Year Anderson still at the helm, the team won the league title and returned to the NCAAs in 2004, 2008, 2009, and 2010, capping off another enormously successfull decade for the Babson soccer program.

-No program at Babson boasts more individual awards than men's soccer, which has seen 20 individuals win a total of 30 All-America honors since 1976.
-Among these greats have been two-time honorees Fran Pantuosco '79, Mark McNabb '85, Mark Sullivan '86, Terry Jackson '92, Craig Porter '95, Dan Pucci '98, Tim Winn '09, and Eric Anderson '13, as well as 1982 First-Team honoree Jim Fisher '83.
-In addition to his three All-American awards, goalie Steve Webber '92 was also a two-time Adidas Academic All-America First Team selection, and was the 1991 NECAC Division III Male Athlete of the Year.
-More recently, Dan Pucci was named an Umbro Senior All-Star and was drafted to play professional soccer in 1997, and Winn joined Fisher, McNabb, Sullivan, and Pucci as the only First Team All-Americans in program history after graduating as Babson's all-time leader in goals and points in 2009.
-Also joining that elite group was head coach Jon Anderson's son Eric Anderson '13, who became the first player in program history to earn multiple First Team All-America selections in 2010 and 2011.
+No program at Babson boasts more individual awards than men's soccer, which has seen 20 individuals win a total of 31 All-America honors since 1976.
+Among these greats have been two-time honorees Fran Pantuosco '79, Mark McNabb '85, Mark Sullivan '86, Terry Jackson '92, Craig Porter '95, Dan Pucci '98, and Tim Winn '09, as well as 1982 first-team honoree Jim Fisher '83.
+In addition to his three All-American awards, goalie Steve Webber '92 was also a two-time Adidas Academic All-America first team selection, and was the 1991 NECAC Division III Male Athlete of the Year.
+More recently, Dan Pucci was named an Umbro Senior All-Star and was drafted to play professional soccer in 1997, and Winn joined Fisher, McNabb, Sullivan, and Pucci as the only first team All-Americans in program history after graduating as Babson's all-time leader in goals and points in 2009.
+Also joining that elite group was head coach Jon Anderson's son Eric Anderson '13, who became the first player in program history to earn multiple first team All-America selections in 2010 and 2011 before adding second-team honors in 2012.
+Eric also surpassed Winn's program records by finishing with 57 goals and 149 points in his brilliant career.

-To date, a total of 12 soccer players have been inducted into the Babson Athletics Hall of Fame.
-They are Rogers, Fisher, Pantuosco, Dolan (also played basketball), Webber, Shane Kennedy '77, Mark Paylor '78, Rodolphe Von Berg '83 (also skied), George Savitti '81 (also played baseball and ice hockey), Jim Powers '76 (also played hockey), James Stento '80, and Franz Grueter '76.
+To date, a total of 14 soccer players/coaches have been inducted into the Babson Athletics Hall of Fame.
+They are Hartwell, Rogers, Fisher, Pantuosco, Dolan (also played basketball), Webber, Shane Kennedy '76, Mark Paylor '78, Rodolphe von Berg '83 (also skied), George Savitti '81 (also played baseball and ice hockey), Jim Powers '76 (also played hockey), James Stento '80, Franz Grueter '76, and Jon Anderson '75.

 - 2011 - Roster | Schedule and Results | News Releases | Stats